We have moved!

-On Nov.
-25, the Department of Financial Institutions (DFI) is moving to the
+The Department of Financial Institutions (DFI) has moved to the

 Department of Financial Institutions

 State-chartered banks, credit unions and other depository institutions are under the jurisdiction of the Depository Institutions Division of the Kentucky Department of Financial Institutions (DFI).
 Depository institutions regulated by DFI include:

 - State-chartered banks

 - Trust companies